Now accepting applications for summer and fall 2022.

-- A Field of Knowledge Review.
-Generally students will have an undergraduate major in their teaching discipline for which they are seeking licensure.
+- About the Field of Knowledge Form: Generally students will have an undergraduate major in their teaching discipline for which they are seeking licensure.
 The Field of Knowledge Review helps identify gaps in your knowledge that you would need to fill before being ready to apply for your initial teacher licensure.

 Requirements for International Students